codecresta/php-rtl/Readme.txt

 with any REST API via CURL.
 The REST service is assumed to have authentication / sessions.

-The following high level functions are available for managing / rendering particular pages or scripts corresponding to the various HTTP methods:
+The following high level (CRUD like) functions are available for managing / rendering particular pages or scripts corresponding to the various HTTP methods:
 - get page, for displaying a single record (HTTP GET)
 - list page, for displaying multiple records (HTTP GET)
 - edit page (HTTP POST / PATCH)